This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Ventriculoperitoneal Shunt Placement For Hydrocephalus In Children
+Ventriculoperitoneal Shunt Placement for Hydrocephalus in Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 - Your child has a fever.

 - Your child has a painful headache that does not go away with medicine.

 - The incisions from surgery become swollen, red, more painful, or have pus coming from them.

 - You have questions about your child's condition or care.